Kardigan/laravel-kong-jwt/README.md

 ## Usage

+If the x-consumer-custom-id is not set the middleware will return a 403 access denied.

 Once the middleware is up and running you can access all claims sent through with the JWT token like this: